a reliable chemical name conversion and mining engine

 Structure to Name Conversion – IUPAC, common names

 Naming allows the user to generate an IUPAC name from a structure according to the latest IUPAC conventions.
 In addition, traditional names can also be generated if applicable.
 Radicals, natural products, or peptide sequences are also supported.

 Name to Structure Conversion – IUPAC, common names, CAS

-- IUPAC name (English and Chinese)
+- IUPAC name (English, Chinese and Japanese)